Recontaminated/oxidie_checkers/README.md

 # how to run
 Don't have rust or you dont want to build from souce?
 Head over to the (https://github.com/Recontaminated/oxidie_checkers/releases/) and grab the binary for your os

+# For instructor
+more info to come later

+# get it? oxidize? anyawys
+written in response to Max's Cpp checkers engine